Job Descriptions for Executive Committee and Board of Directors

 PTSA Council Liaison

 A representative from each of the Bellevue School District PTAs belong to a group, The Bellevue PTSA Council.
 This group meets once a month at the Bellevue School District headquarters to discuss issues that impact all of the schools in the district.
 There are presentations on a variety of relevant topics.
-Speakers range from the Superintendent, to School Board members, transportation, teachers, etc. Responsibilities for this position include attending the monthly meetings (which last about two hours and alternate between a morning and evening time.)
-Before and after the meetings, a quick check-in with the Chinook PTSA Board of Directors keeps information flowing to and from the Council.
-The Liaison would handle communication between Chinook and the Bellevue PTA Council – this is done mainly via email.
+Speakers range from the Superintendent, to School Board members, transportation, teachers, etc. Responsibilities include:

 Grants Chair/Committee

-Much of the Chinook PTSA’s income supports our students through grants.
+Much of the Chinook PTSA’s budget supports our students through grants.
 Teachers/staff/PTSA members make individual grant requests directly to the PTSA twice a year (fall and spring).
-The Grant Committee reviews and approves/denies the applications, using a list of guidelines and criteria.
-They make decisions regarding funding allocation and communicates with grant requestors about the funding decisions.
-The Grant Committee reports to the PTSA Executive Committee and presents information at the PTSA Membership Meetings.
-The Grants Chair is a member of the Board of Directors and will recruit additional committee members to help out with the program.
+The Grants Committee reports to the PTSA Executive Committee and responsibilities include:

 The Bellevue Schools Foundation (BSF) provides funding and supplies throughout the Bellevue School District for materials, projects, support, etc. that the school district cannot fund from their budget.
-For example, in 2015-16 school year, it helped to fund the Book Club, field trips, and Robotics club.
-The BSF is run with privately raised money, and it is a key component behind the unique nature and excellence of the Bellevue School District.
-The BSF Ambassador serves as an important link between the Foundation and the Chinook PTSA community.
-This person will communicate Foundation news and events to parents, recruit and help with the fall campaign, as well as other fundraising events, organize tables for the annual ‘Spring for Schools’ fundraiser, and represent the Foundation to the community.
-This position is a member of the Chinook PTSA Board of Directors.
+The BSF is run with privately raised money and is a key component behind the unique nature and excellence of the Bellevue School District.
+The BSF Representative serves as a link between the Foundation and the Chinook PTSA community.

 Volunteer Coordinator